tckthecreator/tckthecreator/README.md

-## Hi, there
-I'm a Software Engineer, building @Captis and @Duofinder

 - 🔭 I’m currently working on Go, NodeJS and AWS
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I don't know what im doing